thariqwarsa/salesdata/README.md

 # SALES DATA VISUALIZATION DASHBOARD

 Sales Data Visualization (SVD) is a web app to visualize data dynamically based on selected date range.
-This project use [React JS](https://reactjs.org/) styled with [Bootstrap 4](https://getbootstrap.com/) for creating responsive page.
+This project use [React JS](https://reactjs.org/) styled with [Bootstrap 4](https://getbootstrap.com/).
 [react-dates](https://github.com/airbnb/react-dates) is used for pick date range.
 The datas is visualize using [react-vis](https://uber.github.io/react-vis/) library.

 ## INSTALLATION

-1. clone this repository with `git clone https://github.com/thariqwarsa/salesdata.git `
+1. clone this repository with `git clone https://github.com/thariqwarsa/salesdata.git ` on yout local terminal
-2. on your local terminal, install dependencies with `npm install`
+2. install dependencies with `npm install`
 3. on cloned project root directory, start server with `npm start`
 4. Starting server will take a while.
 The app will launched automatically on your default browser.